sgorgun/stack-task-python/README_short.md

-# Stack (python)
+# Stack

+## Purpose

-Set of programming assignments that are designed to test knowledge of stack data structure.
+The coding exercises are designed to test knowledge of the following concepts:

-## Problem 1: Implement stack using the default interface
+* The default Stack interface
+* Adjusting Stack data structure to support more complex operations
+* Usage of Stack data structure in practice

+## Overview

+The coding exercises cover the following practical problems:
-Your first programming assignment is to implement the provided default interface for Stack.
+* Implementing the default Stack interface

-## Problem 2: Check whether a given parentheses expression is valid
+* Validation of a given parentheses expression

-Given a string `s` containing just the characters `'('`, `')'`, `'{'`, `'}'`, `'['` and `']'`, determine if the input string is valid.

-## Problem 3: Stack with minimum operation

-Let's extend the default interface of Stack data structure and add a support of `get_minimum` method.
+* Adjusting Stack to support `get_minimum` operation

-## Problem 4: Reverse Polish notation parsing
+* Reverse Polish notation (RPN) parsing

-Your task is to evaluate the value of an arithmetic expression in [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).